 Thank you to Int Moth Lowriders for promoting CVRDA at dinghy show.
 We need to keep spreading the word and make ourselves known and introduce new people.

-Take a moment to remember absent friends particularly Bob and Giles Penfold .
+Take a moment to remember absent friends who have contributed to the tweny years of the CVRDA, particularly Bob Corfield and Giles Penfold .

 - TREASURERS REPORT